grammyjs/website/site/docs/plugins/ratelimiter.md

 All Token Bucket numeric options may be static or generated from the current context.
 This makes it possible to vary burst capacity, refill rate, interval, or cost by user tier or operation type.

-::: tip Weighted cost is useful beyond messages
+::: tip Weighted Cost Is Useful Beyond Messages
 A "request" does not need to mean one Telegram update.
 You can use `cost` to model expensive operations.
 For example, a lightweight lookup may cost `1` while a report generation request costs `10`.